diegonti/MD_Simulation/Internal_README.md

     And will be defined when reading the input parameter file.
 - We will work in double precission.
 It can be either definded by the following ways:
     ```Fortran
     use, intrinsic   :: iso_fortran_env, only: DP => REAL64

     real(kind=DP)    :: manera_uno
     double precision :: manera_dos
     real*8           :: manera_tres
     ```
+    As well, when defining a numerical value, define its numerical type with the `_DP` or `d` delimitiers at the end of the numerical definition.
 ### Code style

 The indentation is mandatory in order to force readability.
-Remember, a piece of code is more often readed than written, so try to remeber this fact when you are writing your code.
+Remember, a piece of code is more often readed than written, so try to apply this fact when you are writing your code.

 Variables names must have sense in the context of its application, and don't use cryptic names.

 Documentation is also mandatory.
-Since this is a collaboratory project, we have to make sure that our code can be interpreted for other humans.
-Therefore, we will make use of the Google documentation style.
+Since this is a collaboratory project, we have to make sure that our code can be interpreted by other humans.
+Therefore, we will make useof the [Google documentation style](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+The language of implementation must be done in english.

 ## Task Distribution
 - Main Program